wishva-kalhara/GlobalTradeLogistics/.no-build/docs/E2E_TEST_PLAN.md

 - **Expected under default dev config:** empty state ("No vendor performance reports yet") — this report is only populated once the weekly recompute timer has run *and* the app is deployed with `IS_PROD=true` (monitoring-svc's consumer isn't active otherwise).
 An empty result here is correct, not a bug.

 #### TC-A09 — Warehouse Inventory (as ADMIN)
-- **Steps:** open "Warehouse Inventory", leave warehouse id at `1`, "Load".
+- **Steps:** open "Warehouse Inventory" — the **Warehouse** field is a dropdown (populated from `GET /inventory/warehouses`, labeled "Warehouse {id} ({country})"), not a numeric input — it auto-loads that warehouse's stock as soon as the page loads (no separate "Load" button).
 - **Expected:** table of all 5 seeded products with qty/reorder level/unit price/last-updated; any row where qty < reorder level is highlighted and qty shows "(low)".
-Try a nonexistent warehouse id (e.g. `999`) → expect the empty state.
+(With only one seeded warehouse, there's nothing to switch to for the empty-state check — the dropdown itself would need a second warehouse to exist.)

 ### 6.3 — COORDINATOR

 **Setup:** log in as the COORDINATOR account from TC-A04.

 #### TC-A10 — COORDINATOR dashboard
-- **Expected:** cards for "Create Purchase Order", "Vendor Performance Report", "Warehouse Inventory" (no "Application User Management").
+- **Expected:** cards for "Create Purchase Order", "Warehouse Inventory", "Shipments" (no "Application User Management"; "Vendor Performance Report" is nav-only, per TC-A03's note), plus the same Analytics section as ADMIN.

 #### TC-A11 — Create a purchase order
-- **Pre:** know a valid supplier id (e.g. from a seller signup — check via `psql` if needed, or just use `1` if it's the first supplier registered).
+- **Pre:** a supplier with a completed profile who has registered at least one product offering (TC-SE06) for the product you'll pick.
-- **Steps:** `/app/purchase-orders/create.jsp` → supplier id, pick a product, quantity → "Create Purchase Order".
+- **Steps:** `/app/purchase-orders/create.jsp` → pick a **Product** first (the Supplier dropdown starts disabled, showing "Select a product first…") → the Supplier dropdown then loads from `GET /admin/suppliers?productId={id}` and enables, listing only suppliers who've registered an offering for that product → pick one → enter Quantity → "Create Purchase Order".
-- **Expected:** result card appears with PO id, product name, quantity, and a computed total price; form resets.
-Hand the PO id to a WAREHOUSE_MANAGER for TC-A13.
+- **Expected:** result card appears with PO id, product name, quantity, and a computed total price; form resets (Supplier dropdown returns to its disabled "Select a product first…" state).
+Hand the PO id to the supplier for TC-SE10.
+- **Also verify:** picking a product no supplier has registered an offering for shows the hint "No supplier has registered an offering for this product yet." and leaves the Supplier dropdown showing "No suppliers for this product".

 #### TC-A12 — Access denied for other roles' pages
 - **Steps:** while logged in as COORDINATOR, navigate directly to `/app/purchase-orders/record-grn.jsp` and `/app/shipments/manage.jsp`.